Fort Bragg, California

-Fort Bragg, officially the City of Fort Bragg, is a city along the Pacific Coast of California along Shoreline Highway in Mendocino County.
+Fort Bragg is a city along the North Coast of California in Mendocino County.
 The city is 24 mi west of Willits, at an elevation of 85 ft.
 Its population was 6,983 at the 2020 census.

 Fort Bragg is a tourist destination because of its views of the Pacific Ocean.
-Among its notable points of interest are Glass Beach and the California Western Railroad (popularly known as the "Skunk Train").
+Among its points of interest are Glass Beach and the California Western Railroad (popularly known as the "Skunk Train").

 A California Historical Landmark, Fort Bragg was founded in 1857 prior to the American Civil War as a military garrison rather than a fortification.
 It was named after army officer Braxton Bragg, who at the time had served the U.S. in the Mexican–American War (and would later serve in the Confederate Army during the Civil War).
-The city was later incorporated in 1889.
+The city was incorporated in 1889.

 History

-The area now known as Fort Bragg was home to Native Americans since before Western expansion, most of whom belong to the Pomo tribe.
-They historically were hunter gatherers who lived along the northern coast of California.
+The area known as Fort Bragg was home to Native Americans since before Western expansion, most of whom belong to the Pomo tribe.
+They historically were hunter-gatherers who lived along the northern coast of California.

 1855–1867

 In 1855, an exploration party from the Bureau of Indian Affairs visited the area looking for a site on which to establish a reservation; in the spring of 1856, the Mendocino Indian Reservation was established at Noyo.
-It was 25000 acre in size, and its boundary extended north from what is now Simpson Lane to Abalobadiah Creek and east from the Pacific Ocean to Bald Hill.
+It was 25000 acre in size, and its boundary extended north from what became Simpson Lane to Abalobadiah Creek and east from the Pacific Ocean to Bald Hill.

 In the summer of 1857, 1st Lt.
 Horatio G. Gibson, then serving at the Presidio of San Francisco, established a military post on the reservation, approximately 1+1/2 mi north of the Noyo River, and named it for his former commanding officer Capt.
 Braxton Bragg, who later became a General in the Army of the Confederacy.

 Gibson and Company M, 3rd Artillery, left Fort Bragg in January 1859 to be replaced by Company D, 6th Infantry, which stayed for two years and continued to build up the post.

 In June 1862, Company D, 2nd California Infantry, were ordered to garrison the post and remained until 1864.
 In October of that year, the Fort Bragg garrison was loaded aboard the steamer Panama and completed the evacuation and abandonment of Mendocino County's first military post.

 The Mendocino Indian Reservation was discontinued in March 1866, and the land was opened for settlement three years later.

 The last remaining building of the Fort Bragg military post is located at 430 North Franklin Street.
 It may have been the Quartermaster's storehouse and commissary or surgeon's quarters or hospital.

 The approximate boundaries of the fort extend from the south side of Laurel, east from the railroad depot to the carriage road behind Franklin, down the lane to a point 100 ft south of Redwood Avenue, west on Redwood to just beyond the Georgia-Pacific Corporation company offices, then north to connect with the Laurel Street border at the railroad station.